Subject: Shimmy or Speed Wobble

 Shimmy that concerns riders the most occurs with hands firmly on the bars and it is rider generated by muscular effect whose natural response is the same as the shimmy frequency, about that of Human shivering.
 Descending in cold weather can be difficult for this reason.
 The rider's "death grip" only enhances the incidence of shimmy in this situation.
 Loosely holding the bars between thumb and forefinger is a way of avoiding shimmy when cold.

 I don't completely agree with Brandt about shimmy.
 Gyroscopic forces may play a part, but the mechanism is the inverse of how a fish propels itself through the water.
 The sideways motion of the fish's tail at the back end of the fish propels the fish.
-In shimmy, the forward motion of the bicycle propels the sideways motion of the front wheel contact patch.
+In shimmy, the forward motion of the bicycle propels the sideways motion of the front wheel and fork blades.
 As Brandt says, the flex of the frame in torsion brings the contact back to center -- but at the same time also causing it to oversteer to the other side.
 If you hold a bicycle over your shoulder and swing the front and from side to side, you can see how the wheel steers the opposite way.
 That occurs because the center of mass of the front-end assembly is ahead of the steering axis.

 The video below offers an example -- John Allen